frankvaldivia/Capstone-FV-DataScience/README.md

 <br>
 ============================================ <br>
 <br>
-Second Capstone Project:  My Own Choice - US Census Data<br>
+Second Capstone Project:  Choose Your Own - 1994 US Census Data<br>
 <br>
 The goal of this project is to build a CLASSIFICATION model that will predict INCOME LEVEL for the 1994 US Census Data downloaded from The UCI Machine Learning Repository.